-Appointed as a Director on 17 July 2009 and Managing Director on 8 December 2010.
-Mr Howe, the founder of Hampton Mining Limited, has over 30 years experience in the mining industry and has worked in Southern and West Africa, Asia, Australia and the USA.
+EXPERIENCE Appointed as a Director on 17 July 2009 and Managing Director on 8 December 2010.
+William, the founder of Hampton Mining Limited, has over 30 years experience in the mining industry and has worked in Southern and West Africa, Asia, Australia and the USA.
 He has been instrumental in the development of a number of new mining operations in Australia and Indonesia including the development and management of the first copper heap leach project in Australia, and an open pit coal mine in South East Kalimantan in Indonesia.
 He specializes in optimising existing operations and the development of new operations in both underground and open pit mining environments and has extensive experience in mine development, mine management and corporate management.
 He has worked in many geological and mining environments in several countries around the world and in such commodities as gold, coal, copper, uranium, antimony, chrome and tin.
-Mr Howe was a founding director of Straits Resources Limited and was Managing Director of Ghana Gold Mines Limited, Hargraves Resources NL, Selwyn Mines Limited and Hampton Mining Limited.
+William was a founding director of Straits Resources NL, Selwyn Mines Limited and Hampton Mining Limited.

-48,735,095 ordinary shares in Metminco Limited.
+INTEREST IN SHARES 50,000,000 ordinary shares in Metminco Limited.

-Phillip Wing QUALIFICATIONS Non Executive Director
+Phillip Wing N

-PhD, MEc, BEc, CA
+Non Executive Director NS PhD, MEc, BEc, CA